 Confidential data stored in central filestores is on secure servers maintained in secure physical environments

 - Confidential data should not be held on local disk storage (e.g. C:drive of a desktop machine)

 - Confidential data should not be stored or accessed on mobile phones or tablets unless appropriate security measures are in place

 Confidential data must be encrypted when:

 - Stored on a laptop

-- Stored on a memory stick
+- Stored on a memory stick or portable hard drive

 - Exchanged with external organisations or individuals